 Born and raised in Salinas, California, Murphy graduated from Stanford University in 1952.
 He lived for a year and a half at the Sri Aurobindo Ashram in Pondicherry, India before starting Esalen Institute in 1962 with his fellow Stanford graduate, Richard Price.
 In Big Sur, Price and Murphy co-created a magical and magnificent living laboratory on land owned by Murphy’s family.
 Michael insisted that Esalen focus not only on the wonders that happen for the thousands of people that come to be healed and made whole, but that it also work for social advance in various fields and support fundamental research into the potentials of human nature.

-In the 1980s, Michael and his wife Dulce were instrumental in organizing Esalen's pioneering Soviet-American Exchange Program, which became a premiere vehicle for citizen-to-citizen relations between Russians and Americans.
-In 1989, Esalen initiated Boris Yeltsin's first visit to America -- a trip that contributed to Yeltsin's change of heart regarding the United Sates, capitalism and the future of the Soviet Union.
-This success led to Esalen citizen diplomacy programs with China, an initiative to further understanding and healing among Jews, Christians and Muslims, and further work on Russian-Americana relations.
+In the 1980s, Michael and his wife Dulce were instrumental in organizing Esalen's pioneering Soviet-American Exchange Program, which became a premier vehicle for citizen-to-citizen relations between Russians and Americans.
+In 1989, Esalen initiated Boris Yeltsin's first visit to America -- a trip that contributed to Yeltsin's change of heart regarding the United States, capitalism and the future of the Soviet Union.
+This success led to Esalen citizen diplomacy programs with China, an initiative to further understanding and healing among Jews, Christians and Muslims, and further work on Russian-American relations.

 Murphy is director of the Center for Theory & Research (CTR), the groundbreaking research center for Esalen Institute.
 In addition to serving as Director, Murphy leads a number of CTR initiatives, including one that explores the empirical evidence of post-mortem survival, another to explore encompassing visions of evolution that reconcile scientific and mystical perspectives, and one on meditation research.